 You can express yourself in different ways while tasting wines.
-Here, my good friend, Yves Beck, a fellow Swiss wine journalist, captured live during a moment of meditation while tasting 2014 wines from Haut Medoc, St.Julien, Pauillac and Saint Estephe at Phelan Segur.
+My good friend, Yves Beck, a fellow Swiss wine journalist, is captured live in meditation while tasting 2014 wines from Haut Medoc, St.Julien, Pauillac, and Saint Estephe at Phelan Segur.

-Suddenly, however, everything changed at the beginning of September, when the warm and sunny weather came back to Bordeaux, thanks to a high-pressure weather system which parked close to South-West France.
-The average temperature for the whole of September was around 27 degrees Celsius, with many dry and sunny days.
-These and cool nights allowed grapes to ripen slowly and keep the freshness intact.
+Suddenly, however, everything changed at the beginning of September, when the warm and sunny weather returned to Bordeaux, thanks to a high-pressure weather system parked close to South-West France.
+The average temperature for September was around 27 degrees Celsius, with many dry and sunny days.
+Cool nights allowed grapes to ripen slowly and keep the freshness intact.
 When I met Olivier Bernard from Domaine de Chevalier at de Fieuzal on 24th September, he told me that he hadn't seen so a beautiful September in 40 years.
 Several other chateau owners echoed his statement.
-After this exceptional month of September, there was a possibility that October couldn't live up to it, but it certainly did month out.
+After this exceptional month of September, it was possible that October couldn't live up to it, but it certainly did month out.

 White harvest had perfect conditions for fulfilling expectations, and it certainly did.
-People talk about power, aromas and freshness, but for me, the hallmark of the 2014 vintage for dry whites is the fantastic high acidity they possess, which will assure great longevity for these wines.
+People talk about power, aromas, and freshness, but for me, the hallmark of the 2014 vintage for dry whites is their fantastic high acidity, which will assure great longevity for these wines.
 Many winegrowers do compare 2014 to 2001 (great vintage for whites).

-Merlot also had great ripening conditions, especially at Left Bank, but for some reason, it wasn't that perfect on Right Bank due to heavy rain in one day (middle of September) in Pomerol, where the whole 80 mm fell.
-It disturbed vines growing on heavy clay soils.
+Merlot also had excellent ripening conditions, especially at Left Bank, but for some reason, it wasn't that perfect on Right Bank due to heavy rain in one day (middle of September) in Pomerol, where the whole 80 mm fell.
+It disturbed vines growing on rich clay soils.

-Cabernet Sauvignon and Franc fully enjoyed slow ripening, gaining in concentration and acidity levels.
+Cabernet Sauvignon and Franc thoroughly enjoyed slow ripening, gaining concentration and acidity.
 For sure, these two grape varieties became a great success in 2014.

-Petit Verdot, Bordeaux's "enfant terrible" among grapes varieties, ripened successfully as well and complimented in perfect way blends on the Left Bank.
+Petit Verdot, Bordeaux's "enfant terrible" among grapes varieties, ripened successfully and complimented perfectly blends on the Left Bank.

-All in all 2014 vintage in red reminds me of 2008 vintage with better ripeness in fruit, silkier tannin and more depth, and of course, it has this unforgettable acidity which you don't find in 2008.
+The 2014 vintage in red reminds me of the 2008 vintage with better ripeness in fruit, silkier tannin, and more depth, and of course, it has this unforgettable acidity you didn't find in 2008.

 In October, Sauternes and Barsac enjoyed perfect ripening conditions, with plenty of botrytis invading vineyards.
-2014 vintage here seems better than 2013 or maybe even better than the very successful 2011 due to power, richness and, not the least fantastic acidity.
+The 2014 vintage here is better than 2013 or better than the very successful 2011 due to power, richness, and, not the least, fantastic acidity.

-All in all - excellent dry and sweet white wines, while red wines are also, for the most part, fabulous.
+All in all - excellent dry and sweet white wines, while red wines are also fabulous for the most part.

-In my honest opinion, 2014 is a very useful vintage, but everything depends on its pricing Certainly, we'll not see prices on the level with 2008 vintage, despite how much we would like them to be!
+2014 is a beneficial vintage, but everything depends on its pricing.
+Indeed, we'll not see prices on the level with the 2008 vintage, despite how much we would like them to be!

 RATINGS